 - You should have a valid travel insurance that covers Corona treatments

 - Use a licensed tour operator, they follow the Safe Travels guidelines (including us, Colors of Zanzibar)

 New travel advisory is out (N.5) and the request for negative COVID-19 test result is removed

 How to get tested for Covid-19 in Zanzibar?

 To get tested for Coronavirus in Zanzibar is now easily accessible for everyone.
-In case you don’t suspect that you are infected, but need the test result in order to travel, the main governmental hospital in Zanzibar City, called Mnazi Mmoja Hospital, has the service available.
-Here are the details:
+In case you don’t suspect that you are infected, but need the test result in order to travel, there is testing possibility in Zanzibar City.

 In case you suspect that you are infected, you need to use another protocol as it’s important to prevent spreading the virus.
 The national Covid-19 help line is reachable when calling from Tanzanian number: dial 190 (it’s free).